trofi/trofi.github.io.gen/posts/331-trying-out-helix-editor.md

 ### IDE experience is unexpectedly good

-The `LSP`s provide you a navigation, hints, symbol search and so much more.
+The `LSPs` provide you a navigation, hints, symbol search and so much more.
 It's so easy to explore new and existing projects for various cross-references.
 Before jumping into the target you can look at the bit of context in preview and it might be enough for a thing you are